-Upon Phase II project district approval, the applicant shall submit a Phase III final site plan of the Roele . . .
-Project District to the planning director, Additional information may be submitted to show that the plan conforms in all respects to the Phase II approved preliminary site plan.
+Upon Phase II project district approval, the applicant shall submit a Phase III final site plan of the Roele ...
+Project District to the planning director.
+Additional information may be submitted to show that the plangeonforms in all respects to the Phase II approved preliminary sits plan.

-Upon-Step I Planned Development, approved applicant shall prepare plane and documents in accordance with Title
+Upon Step I Planned Developments in approved applicant shall prepare plane and documents in accordance with Title